Wallapop

-Wallapop is a Spanish company founded in 2014 used to exchange used goods, similar to Craigslist as a classified listings website.
-The marketplace primarily is accessed via mobile app.
+Wallapop is a Spanish company founded in 2014 that is used to exchange used goods, similar to Craigslist as a classified listings website.
+The marketplace is accessed primarily via mobile app.

-In 2014 it signed a commercial agreement with Atresmedia.
-In 2015 it was cited as the startup company with the highest revenues in Spain with $1b of transactions completed using the app.
+In 2014, it signed a commercial agreement with Atresmedia.
+In 2015, it was cited as the startup company with the highest revenues in Spain, with $1 billion of transactions completed using the app.

-In May 2016, the company was merged with Letgo but continues to trade under the Wallapop brand.
+In May 2016, the company merged with Letgo but continued to trade under the Wallapop brand.

-Large venture capital investors include Mangrove Capital, Northzone, and Eight Roads Ventures.
+Venture capital investors include Mangrove Capital, Northzone, and Eight Roads Ventures.